Portland Music Venues: 8 Hot Spots for Live Music

 Top 8 Portland Music Venues for Live Shows

-For more than a decade, Wonder Ballroom, located inside historic Hibernian Hall, has maintained position as one of Portland’s busiest mid-sized concert venues.
+For more than a decade Wonder Ballroom, located inside historic Hibernian Hall, has maintained position as one of Portland’s busiest mid-sized concert venues.

-A variety of acts — from international folk singers to indie rock bands to popular artists — take the stage inside this locale renowned for its Spanish Revival-style architecture and comfortability.
-The room holds 778 people and offers a spacious main floor, along with full bar, basement café, and unobstructed sight lines from the balcony.
+A variety of acts — from international folk singers and indie rock bands to popular artists — take the stage inside this locale renowned for its Spanish Revival-style architecture and comfortability.
+The room holds 778 people and offers a spacious main floor, along with full bar, café, and unobstructed sight lines from the balcony.

 Originally a vaudeville house in 1928, the venue became Aladdin Theater in 1930 and played host to comedian Jack Benny among others.
 For the next 40 years, it served as a movie theater before rebirthing as a music venue in 1993, bringing rock ’n roll shows and comedy to southeast Portland.